mholt/timeliner/README.md

 Congratulations, you've [graduated to the wiki pages](https://github.com/mholt/timeliner/wiki) to learn more about how to set up and use each data source.

+## Motivation and long-term vision

+The motivation for this project is two-fold.
+Both press upon me with a sense of urgency, which is why I dedicated some nights and weekends to work on this.

+1) Connecting with my family -- both living and deceased -- is important to me and my close relatives.
+But I wish we had more insights into the lives and values of those who came before us.
+What better time than right now to start collecting personal histories from all available sources and develop a rich timeline of our life for our family, and maybe even for our own reference or nostalgia.

+2) Our lives are better-documented than any before us, but the documentation is more ephemeral than any before us, too.
+We lose control of our data by relying on centralized, proprietary cloud services which are useful today, and gone tomorrow.
+I wrote Timeliner because now is the time to liberate my data from corporations who don't own it, yet who have the only copy of it.
+This reality has made me feel uneasy for years, and it's not going away soon.
+Timeliner makes it bearable.

+Imagine being able to pull up a single screen with your data from any and all of your online accounts and services -- while offline.
+And there you see so many aspects of your life at a glance: your photos and videos, social media posts, locations on a map and how you got there, emails and letters, documents, health and physical activities, and even your GitHub projects (if you're like me), for any given day.
+You can "zoom out" and get the big picture.
+Machine learning algorithms could suggest major clusters based on your content to summarize your days, months, or years, and from that, even recommend printing physical memorabilia.
+It's like a highly-detailed, automated journal, fully in your control, which you can add to in the app: augment it with your own thoughts like a regular journal.

+Then cross-reference your own timeline with a global public timeline: see how locations you went to changed over time, or what major news events may have affected you, or what the political/social climate was like at the time.

+Or translate the projection sideways, and instead of looking at time cross-sections, look at cross-sections of your timeline by media type: photos, posts, location, sentiment.
+Look at plots, charts, graphs, of your physical activity.

+And all of this runs on your own computer: no one else has access to it, no one else owns it, but you.

 ## Viewing your Timeline

-There is not yet a nice, all-in-one viewer for the timeline.
-I've just been using [Table Plus](https://tableplus.io) to browse the SQLite database, and my file browser to look at the files in it.
+There is not yet a viewer for the timeline.
+For now, I've just been using [Table Plus](https://tableplus.io) to browse the SQLite database, and my file browser to look at the files in it.
 The important thing is that you have them, at least.

 However, a viewer would be really cool.
 It's something I've been wanting to do but don't have time for right now.
 Contributions are welcomed along these lines, but this feature _must_ be thoroughly discussed before any pull requests will be accepted to implement a timeline viewer.
 Thanks!

-## License

-This project is licensed with AGPL.
-I chose this license because I do not want others to make proprietary software using this package.
-The point of this project is liberation of and control over one's own, personal data, and I want to ensure that this project won't be used in anything that would perpetuate the walled garden dilemma we already face today.

 ## Notes

-Yes, I know this is very similar to what [Perkeep](https://perkeep.org/) does.
+Yeah, I know this is very similar to what [Perkeep](https://perkeep.org/) does.
 Perkeep is a way cooler project in my opinion.
 However, Perkeep is more about storage and sync, whereas Timeliner is more focused on constructing relationships between items and projecting your digital life onto a single timeline.
 If Perkeep is my unified personal data storage, then Timeliner is my automatic journal.
 (Believe me, my heart sank after I realized that I was almost rewriting parts of Perkeep, until I decided that the two are different enough to warrant a separate project.)

+## License

+This project is licensed with AGPL.
+I chose this license because I do not want others to make proprietary software using this package.
+The point of this project is liberation of and control over one's own, personal data, and I want to ensure that this project won't be used in anything that would perpetuate the walled garden dilemma we already face today.